saint-lascivious/unbound-config/README.md

-    -d                      Download unbound-config Unbound binaries in a download                .tar.gz archive to $tmp
+    -d                      Download unbound-config Unbound binaries in a download                .tar.gz archive to /tmp
-    --download-binaries
+    --download-unbound
                             Takes the optional parameter --force to remove an existing binary package before downloading a new one

-    -D                      Delete any Unbound configuration backups that delete                  unbound-config --backup has made
-    --delete-backups
+    -D ID                   Delete an unbound-config backup with a specified delete ID               backup ID
+    --delete-backup ID
+                            Use --list-backups to list possible backup IDs

+                            The --all flag may be provided in place of a backup ID to delete all unbound-config backups

     -h                      Display this help dialogue